 The Finnish Constitution requires that all public services comply with the law.
 Decisions made by authorities are usually subject to appeal, and all decisions must include information about how and to whom an appeal can be addressed.
 The Administrative Court handles appeals from individuals and organisations against decisions made by public authorities in administrative matters.

-After-care means the support and help provided after alternative care.
-After-care is intended to facilitate the child or young person’s return home or becoming independent.
-After-care may continue until the young person turns 21 years old.
+After-care refers to the support and help provided after alternative care.
+After-care is intended to facilitate a child or young person returning home or becoming independent.
+After-care may continue until the young person turns 25 years old.

 Alternative care means arranging the welfare of a child that has been taken into care, placed urgently away from the child’s home or taken into care by a temporary order by the Administrative Court.

 An anticipatory child welfare notification is made before the birth of a child if there is reason to suspect that the child may need support from the child welfare services once born.
 This may be required if the parents have serious mental health problems or addiction, for example.
 The notification allows the welfare services to discuss necessary support measures, care or rehabilitation with future parents in advance.

 Proceedings in a child welfare case can also be initiated by the parents or the child contacting child welfare services and requesting help.
 This is called an application.

 Assessment of the need for services (Palvelutarpeen arviointi)

 When social welfare workers receive information about anyone in need of support, they assess the urgency of the need.
 People can contact the social welfare services themselves, but information about their circumstances may be brought forward by another authority.
 A social welfare worker will meet family members several times to discuss the situation and services required.
 The assessment must be made within three months of the date a case was submitted.

 Child and family specific child welfare (Lapsi- ja perhekohtainen lastensuojelu)